Modern Greek literature: Poetry

 Poets who began writing poetry in the first two decades after the end of World War II dealt with the bleakness of the Occupation and the Civil War and the belying of the widespread hope for a better future following the collapse of Nazism.
 At the same time, others adopted an existential approach in order to focus on themes such as the meaning of life and of death or the painful daily routine of the body.
 Stylistically, despite trying to break away from the Generation of the '30s, they followed their paradigm of low-key voice and abstract or elliptic forms of expression.

 The poetry of the so-called first post-war generation is exemplified by Manolis Anagnostakis, Aris Alexandrou, Tassos Livaditis, and Titos Patrikios.
 Takis Sinopoulos, Miltos Sachtouris, Eleni Vakalo, Nanos Valaoritis, and Nikos Karouzos are major representatives of this cluster as well.
+Also, as a representative of the eclectic Thessaloniki Circle of poets, which thrived during the period, one would find the poetic work of Zoe Karelli.

 Manolis Anagnostakis' grim experiences during World War II and the Civil War are given expression in his poetry, which is characterized by coexistence of lyricism and satire.
 His poetic output is rather brief, but it has had a disproportionate influence on contemporary Greek literature.
 Epochs I, his debut collection, was published in 1945, but his personal pinnacle is The Target (1971).

 Aris Alexandrou wrote poems characterised by strangely lyrical verses.
 His poetic body of work, out of which Still this Spring (1946) and Bankrupt Line (1952) stand out, is limited but significant nevertheless.
-However, it is often overshadowed by the success of his only novel, The Mission Box (1975).
+However, it is often overshadowed by the success of his only novel, Mission Box (1975).

 Tassos Livaditis combined lyricism and sensitivity with rage.
 His involvement into left-wing politics formed the basis for his first poems, but he later turned to pure existentialism, in which his childhood memories combine with discreet, rather obscure religious references.
 Some of his best known works are Battle at the Edge of the Night (1952), It's Windy at the World's Crossroads (1953), and Violin for One-armed Man (1976).